C-Teo/C-Teo/README.md

 - 🔭 I’m currently working on a...
   - Compiler written in **Rust** 🧱
   - Natural Language processing model in **Python** 🐍
+  - Studies in Traditional Machine Learning (Scikit) 🤖 and Deep Learning (PyTorch) 🔥
   - A portfolio and blog website 💬
 - 🎉 All of my projects will be available at [WIP Portfolio](https://github.com/C-Teo)
 - 💛 I'm also super active on **Leetcode**!